 The Northern Wetland, which can be seen from the multi-use pathway just inside the Poplar Ave entrance, has been restored by GWRC and community volunteers over the past 10 years and is already flourishing.

-This small degraded southern wetland is still in the farming licence.
+This small degraded southern wetland is in the area still designated as farmland, although there is no current licence-holder.
 The Reserves Act, under which the park is managed, stipulates that native flora and fauna must be protected and the use of agri-chemicals minimised.

 One of the information boards on the area's biodiversity that can be found throughout the Park.